GoogleCloudPlatform/gke-binary-auth-tools/README.md

 # Binary Authorization Tools

+*Disclaimer: This is not an official Google product.*

+This project contains a set of tools to help with the implementation of Binary Authorization in Google Cloud.

 ## CVE Checker - cve-checker/main.go

 A Go program that parses the JSON output of the vulnerabilities for an image in Google